-Nicholas Balfe is following up his Salon.
+Nicholas Balfe has followed up his Brixton restaurant, Salon.

-And it’s going to be a cut above your usual.
+And it’s a cut above your usual.

 Nothing cheesy about that.

-Levan | 3-4, 12-16 Blenheim Grove, SE15 4QL
+Levan | 12-16 Blenheim Grove, SE15 4QL

 Like dining out in the area?
-Check out our guide to the best restaurants in Peckham
+Check out our guide to the Best Restaurants in Peckham